Abortion-rights movement: Middle East

 Abortion laws in the Middle East reflect variation of opinions.
 Some countries permit abortion in cases involving a pregnant woman's well-being, fetal impairment, and rape.
 Abortion was widely practiced during the colonial period, and allowed a longer term termination.
 By the 19th century, progressive interpretations cut the abortion time limit down to the first trimester.
 However, a 2008 World Health Organization report estimated 900,000 unsafe abortion occurred each year in the Middle Eastern and Northern Africa regions.
 While many countries have decriminalized abortions and made it more accessible, there are still a few remaining countries yet to do so.

 Iran

 Abortion was first legalized in 1978.
-In April 2005, the Iranian Parliament approved a new bill easing the conditions by also allowing abortion in certain cases when the fetus shows signs of handicap, and the Council of Guardians accepted the bill on June 15, 2005.
+In April 2005, the Iranian Parliament approved a new bill easing the conditions by also allowing abortion in certain cases when the fetus shows signs of handicap.

 Legal abortion is now allowed if the mother's life is in danger, and also in cases of fetal abnormalities that makes it not viable after birth (such as anencephaly) or produce difficulties for mother to take care of it after birth, such as major thalassemia or bilateral polycystic kidney disease.